 Thursdays 6:00PM - 96th and Q Chapel

-is not required to participate, rather is being used as a confirmation that we will have at least one person present each week to spend time with our Lord.
+is not required to participate, rather, it is being used as a confirmation that we will have at least one person present each week to spend time with our Lord.

 Generally, our council meets the 3rd Thursday of every month at 7 p.m.
-We start our meetings with either a mass or praying the rosary in the 96th & Q Street adoration chapel.
+We start our meetings with either a mass or communion service in the 96th & Q Street adoration chapel.
 All members are invited to attend our general meeting.

 About Our Council